 Unfortunately, the diagnostic process for CRPS is complex because no specific test that identifies it.
 However, taking a variety of tests can help a doctor determine if a patient has CRPS.
 One of the tests they can take is triple-phase bone scans, which identifies changes in bone and blood circulation.
 Another is the stimulus exam, which determines whether there is pain in a specific area using touch.
 It is recommended to contact a specialist to identify which diagnostic tests are best to detect if the patient has CRPS.

 Contact Our Complex Regional Pain Syndrome Attorneys

-Contact us today at (888) 498-3023.
-Our clients pay nothing up front, and our firm takes no fee unless you win.
+Call us today at (888) 498-3023.
+Our clients pay nothing up front, and our firm takes no fee unless we win.

 Handler, Henning & Rosenberg has always been a family business.
 It's been 100 years, and if we look into the future another 100 years, we still see our family helping yours.
 We've been around for this long for a reason: we care about our clients and our communities, and every person at our firm does everything we can to help every client we represent.